Stereo Worxxx: Critical reception

 Stereo Worxxx received generally favourable reviews from music critics.
 Ian Martin commented that while most of the track were catchy, he felt "The wild party of 2011’s World of Fantasy still seems to be raging on into 2012, with Nakata continuing to integrate tribal and Japanese festival rhythms into his music...", citing "Tapping Beats" and "All the Way" as examples.
 He concluded "There’s certainly a lot to take away from Stereo Worxxx, but it’s definitely a transitional album with no clear sense of direction or identity.
 It has material to tantalize fans of both its predecessor and Nakata’s work with Perfume, but probably not enough to satisfy either.
 Importantly though, it makes clear that these two poles are not irreconcilable, which could augur very well for the future."
 Patrick St. Michel from Make Believe Melodies also felt that the music from Stereo Worxxx was comparable to World of Fantasy, and felt that songs like "In the Rain" and "Tapping Beats" ruined the albums sonic flow.
 However, he concluded it as a "good, uncomplicated album".

 Chris P from Wake Side Division was positive in his review, stating "Stereo Worxxx is kind of "happy music."
 The experience overall with the release is positive and that makes it fun to listen to."
 Sebastian Fonseca from Mind Equals Blown said "At the end of the day Stereo Worxxx isn’t capsule’s best album, and fans will continue to hail More!
 More!
 More! as their magnum opus.
 However don’t let that discourage you from listening to this record as it has some of the best tracks the duo has ever recorded.
 It may be a representation of a different capsule, but a genius one nonetheless."
-Jeff Lourenço from Earmilk.com was positive towards the production by Nakata, saying "The unique sound these two put together is truly something you’ve never heard before...
+Jeff Lourenço from Earmilk was positive towards the production by Nakata, saying "The unique sound these two put together is truly something you’ve never heard before...
 This album carries many different tracks such as my favorite of the LP, "Transparent," which is softer, but gives you that blissful slow dance feel."